Child and Adolescent Psychiatry

 Center for Autism and Neurodevelopmental Disorders (CANDO): CANDO offers a variety of services for youth and young adults with emotional, behavioral and complex challenges.
-The team consists of child psychiatrists, adult psychiatrists, a neuropsychologist, a social worker, an occupational therapist, an autism resource specialist and a speech and language pathologist.
-CANDO offers evaluation of complex ADHD, mood disorders and psychotic disorders, especially when co-occurring with developmental disabilities.
-CANDO also provides care coordination and helps connect referred families with resources in the community, in addition to referring to other specialties as needed.
+The team consists of child psychiatrists and psychologists, advanced practice nurse, and a social worker.
+CANDO offers evaluation for individuals with developmental disabilities (including autism spectrum disorder and Fragile-X) and co-occurring behavioral health challenges.
+CANDO also helps connect referred families with resources in the community, in addition to referring to other specialties as needed.
 Read our brochure to learn more.

-Primary Care Physicians: Click here for the CANDO Request for Services form.
+Primary Care Physicians: Please use the CANDO Request for Services form.

-Child Consultation and Liaison Psychiatry: Our Child Consultation service is comprised of interdisciplinary team members, including child psychiatry, psychology and a psychiatric nurse practitioner, all with extensive experience in behavioral health.
+Child Consultation and Liaison Psychiatry: Our Child Consultation service is comprised of interdisciplinary team members, including child psychiatry, psychology and social work, all with extensive experience in behavioral health.
 We provide assessments, recommendations, and support for a variety of behavioral health needs for children and their families while they are admitted to the Children’s Medical Center.
 These services include safety and risk assessment, assistance in coping with new or chronic medical illness, evaluation of a child who has experienced a traumatic event, and referrals for more intensive or outpatient psychiatric treatment.

 Child Emergency Mental Health: Our Emergency Mental Health Services are available 24 hours a day and include on-campus resources in the Duddie Massad Emergency and Trauma Center, as well as our mobile crisis evaluation teams through Community Healthlink that can assess youth at their homes, schools or other community-based sites.
 Mobile Crisis Evaluation: Worcester Team: 866-549-2142 North Central Worcester County Team: 800-977-5555.